 In 2020, Google Ads brought in $37.1 billion across the platform.
 Why do so many businesses use it?
 Because it works.

 In 2018, Google updated its suite of ad campaign tools, formerly called AdWords, to give users more options.
 Now, there are seven types of Google Ads campaigns to choose from.

-As Google Ads comes under the category of “pay per click(PPC)” marketing channel, let’s get a brief idea about what is PPC and tips to run a successful PPC campaign.
+As Google Ads comes under the “pay per click(PPC)” marketing channel category, let’s get a brief idea about what PPC is and tips to run a successful PPC campaign.

-PPC marketing is an online ad campaign method.
-The advertiser pays every time someone clicks on the ad.
-It’s the most common ad payment option.
+PPC marketing is an online ad campaign method; the advertiser pays every time someone clicks on the ad.
+It’s the most shared ad payment option.

 Cost Per Click (CPC)

 In a PPC ad campaign, the cost per click is the dollar amount the advertiser pays per click.
-On Google Ads, advertisers set their maximum CPC to stay within their budget.
-An advertiser might pay less per click than the maximum.
+Advertisers set their maximum CPC on Google Ads to stay within their budget.
+Therefore, an advertiser might pay less per click than the maximum.